Burned home's steep cost raises eyebrows

 She added that she has already received several offers, and predicts that a bidding war may break out soon.

-Rick Smith of Santa Clara County Realtors Association Rick Smith told the station: "I'm not surprised at all."
+Rick Smith of Santa Clara County Association of Realtors told the station: "I'm not surprised at all."

 The median price for a single-family home in the area is $1.4 million, he noted.